 To transfer money from your wamo business account to your personal account, simply login to the app and initiate the transfer.
 You can transfer funds to any bank account in the UK, and the transfer will typically be completed within a few hours.
 There are no fees for transferring money between your wamo business account and personal account and the process is pretty straightforward.
 All you need is a business account with wamo to get started with your business transactions.

-Overall, wamo is a great choice for small businesses that want a mobile banking app that is easy to use and offers a range of useful features.
+Overall, wamo is a great choice for small businesses that want a mobile financial service provider app that is easy to use and offers a range of useful features.

 How to open a wamo business account?